 Leverage Technology and Agile Methodologies

 We talked a bit about running lean in terms of cutting costs earlier.
-Leveraging the right technology and agile methodologies are part of this.
+Leveraging the right technology and agile methodologies is part of this.
 For instance, you can use software to automate your invoicing process and save hours every week.
 You can also outsource some of your business processes.
-If you’re working with a factoring company like Viva, our accounts receivables experts will handle your collections.
+If you’re working with a factoring company like Viva, our accounts receivable experts will handle your collections.

 Future-Proof Your Business Finances with Invoice Factoring